Protection of Personal Information Act 4 of 2013

 We will not share your personal information with any Alliance in our network.

 The Alliance has CCTV protection on its premises.
-The footage is kept by our service provider in terms of a written contract between the Alliance and the provider.
+The footage is kept on our servers for a period of seven days.

 The Alliance collects anonymous information from visitors to its website.
 The Alliance keeps track of the domains from which people visit its website, measures visitor activity on its website and, in particular, what interests visitors to our website the most.